qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

-While rendering extremely detailed layers (e.g. polygon layers with a huge number of nodes), this can cause composer exports in PDF/SVG format to be huge as all nodes are included in the exported file.
+While rendering extremely detailed layers (e.g. polygon layers with a huge number of nodes), this can cause layout exports in PDF/SVG format to be huge as all nodes are included in the exported file.
 This can also make the resultant file very slow to work with/open in other programs.